 Training

-• We all have access the to the same narrative, lore, scholarship, and community sources, but we all “bloom” differently—what parts of the narrative, lore, scholarship, and community sources are intentionally used?
+• We all have access to the same narrative, lore, scholarship, and community sources, but we all “bloom” differently—what parts of the narrative, lore, scholarship, and community sources are intentionally used?

 • What parts are intentionally NOT used?